NHL Plus-Minus Award: Winners

 Bold Player with the best plus-minus ever recorded in a season.

 Plus-minus leaders (1967–1982)

 Before 1983, there was no award for leading the League in plus-minus.
 The NHL started counting the statistics in 1967, and this lists all the leaders from the inception of the statistic to the inception of the award.

+Plus-minus leaders (1982–2008)

+From 1982–83 to 2007–08, the League awarded the player with the best plus-minus.
+This lists the winners of the plus-minus award by season.

 Plus-minus leaders (2008–present)

+After 2007–08, the League no longer officially awarded the player with the best plus-minus.
+This lists the leaders of each season from 2008.